Savez izviđača Bosne i Hercegovine

-The Savez izviđača Bosne i Hercegovine (Scout Association in Bosnia and Herzegovina) is the state Scouting organisation of Bosnia and Herzegovina.
+The Savez izviđača u Bosne i Hercegovine (Scout Association in Bosnia and Herzegovina) is the state Scouting organisation of Bosnia and Herzegovina.
 It was founded on 17 December 2011 through the merger of the three constituent organisation of its predecessor, the Savjet izviđačkih organizacija u Bosni i Hercegovini (Council of Scout Associations in Bosnia and Herzegovina), which was a member of the World Organization of the Scout Movement since 1999.
 The coeducational Council of Scout Associations in Bosnia and Herzegovina has 1,250 members as of 2011.